-Because of the lack of data with which to assess the STR orange roughy stock, any future proposed fishing activity should be conducted at a low level and include a commitment to data collection, with appropriate observer coverage.
-Fishing should not recommence until there is a sufficiently reliable assessment that can provide an indication of current biomass and sustainable catch levels.
+Because of the lack of data with which to assess the STR orange roughy stock, any future proposed fishing activity should be conducted at a low level and include a commitment to data collection with appropriate observer coverage.
+Fishing should not expand until there is a sufficiently reliable assessment that can provide an indication of sustainable catch levels.